 Protocol Independent Multicast-Sparse Mode (PIM-SM): Protocol Specification

-Status of This Memo
+Status of this Memo

 This memo defines an Experimental Protocol for the Internet community.
-This memo does not specify an Internet standard of any kind.
+It does not specify an Internet standard of any kind.
 Discussion and suggestions for improvement are requested.
 Distribution of this memo is unlimited.